Skip to content

 • Considerations: need a team of people to reposition, high risk of ET tube malposition, difficult to access lines/perform procedures, high risk of pressure injuries

-• Data: PROSEVA 2013 proning improved 28-day mortality; study complicated by imbalances between groups
+• Data: PROSEVA 2013 -> proning improved 28-day mortality; study c/b imbalances between groups

-• Alternative ventilator modes (usually Pressure Control or APRV/BiLevel/BiVent)
+• Alternative ventilator modes (usually PC or APRV/BiLevel/BiVent)

-• APRV/BiVent should be avoided in people with bad obstructive lung disease, hemodynamic instability, refractory hypercarbia
+• APRV/BiVent should be avoided in people with bad obstructive lung dx, hemodynamic instability, refractory hypercarbia

 • Venovenous (V-V) ECMO